gdotdesign/elm-github-install/Readme.md

-This node script and package that allows you to install Elm packages **directly from Github**, bypassing the package repository (package.elm-lang.org) while also enabling restricted (effect manager and natvie) packages to be installed.
+This node script and package that allows you to install Elm packages **directly from Github**, bypassing the package repository (package.elm-lang.org) while also enabling restricted (effect manager and native) packages to be installed.

 ## Description